saucelabs/sauce-docs/docs/test-fairy/testing-an-app/bug-tracking/jira-cloud.md

 - You can add attributes defined in your app's code to the `Dynamic value` field.
 The structure of a dynamic field is as follows:
   `{attr.[attribute_name]||[default_value]}`.
 - `attribute_name` - is the name of the Teasfairy attribute set in the code by the `TestFairy.setAttribute` function.
-What passes to the JIRA is the value of this attribute.
+What passes to the Jira is the value of this attribute.
-- `default_value` - for each attribute, you can set a default value so that if you receive a null or wrong attribute value from the code (not possible in this field in JIRA), the default value will be passed to JIRA instead.
+- `default_value` - for each attribute, you can set a default value so that if you receive a null or wrong attribute value from the code (impossible in this field in Jira), the default value will be passed to Jira instead.

 <img src={useBaseUrl('/img/test-fairy/testing-an-app/bug-tracking/jira-dynamic-attr-setattr.png')} alt="Attribute Setting"/>